 You can link directly to the Palm app to help your users onboard.

-Before you can deploy a dapp to Palm, you must get access to PALM in order to pay the transaction fees required for deployment.
+To deploy a Dapp to Palm, you will need access to PALM in order to pay the transaction fees required for deployment.